 North Carolina Beach Sites: 10 Places to Play Near Wilmington

 North Carolina is steeped in history and noteworthy attractions.
 However, the Wilmington area has a collection of beach towns full of sites, natural beauty and interesting stories that rival other cities in the South.
-If looking for a new activity or to plan something fun with loved ones, check out these North Carolina beach sites.
+If looking for a new activity with loved ones, check out these North Carolina beach sites.
 Areas include Bald Head Island, Carolina Beach, Wilmington and other destinations.

 Top 10 North Carolina Beach Sites to Explore